• Skip to primary navigation

 It's hard to describe brigadeiro.
 It's like fudge and caramel had a baby in a truffle form.
 It's soft and a little sticky, very chocolatey, and irresistible.

 Brigadeiro (bree-gah-day-ro) means brigadier in portuguese.
 The origin of the brigadeiro recipe is uncertain.
-Still, according to popular beliefs, a few women created this delicious treat to sell at fundraisers for the politician and air force brigadier Eduardo Gomes, who was running for president at that time.
-Soon the fudge balls were a huge success at the parties and became known as "the brigadier's sweets."
+Still, according to popular belief, a few women created this delicious treat to sell at fundraisers for the politician and Air Force brigadier Eduardo Gomes, who was running for president at that time.
+Soon, the fudge balls were a huge success at the parties and became known as "the brigadier's sweets."
 Later, people started calling it brigadeiro (brigadier) for short.

 Ingredients and Substitutions